hpn-bristol/kubeFlower/README.md

     minikube stop
     ```

 This is a simple implementation of container-based FL using Flower and K8s for orchestration.
-For further discussions/ideas/projects, please contact the developers.
+For further discussions/ideas/projects, please contact the developers at the Smart Internet Lab.